 In addition, participants analyze, reflect, discuss, and implement practical ministry initiatives through interaction with a cohort and faculty mentors.

-The total tuition for the Doctor of Ministry in Relational Leadership is $29,800.
+Doctor of Ministry in Relational Leadership:

 The Doctor of Ministry program is designed to provide its participants with: